colah/ByronTrialNotes/day7.md

 Byron's Trial, Day 7 (Week 2)
 =============================

-* J: It would be nice if P&D could anticipate needing to talk in advance...
+* Judge: It would be nice if P&Defense could anticipate needing to talk in advance...
-* P: There are a couple of things in the evidence that should not be a matter of public record.
+* Prosecution: There are a couple of things in the evidence that should not be a matter of public record.
 I'm being cryptic intentionally, and I'll let my friend elaborate.
 We are both in agreement that it should not go in the public domain.
 So we made need to make a minor edit...
 If we can locate it in the transcript, police video service can edit the video.
 And the transcript should be black markder redacted.
-* D gives page number to edit out.
+* Defense gives page number to edit out.
-* J looks at it to make sure that there will not be a problem.
+* Judge looks at it to make sure that there will not be a problem.

 (15 minute break that takes much longer -- while they redact film?)

-* P intends to call witnesses Sergeant Penton (arrested Mr. Sonne) officer John Donlaw (sp?) out of order...
+* Prosecution intends to call witnesses Sergeant Penton (arrested Mr. Sonne) officer John Donlaw (sp?) out of order...
 Six witnesses.

   * Mazared Maadenian will speak
   * Detective Shane-Hill

-* D within this context, there is no objection to torontogoat's tweets being Mr. Sonne
+* Defense within this context, there is no objection to torontogoat's tweets being Mr. Sonne

 * Maadenian sworn in

-* J: When was the will-say prepared?
+* Judge: When was the will-say prepared?
    * Monday
-* J: You looked at your notes?
+* Judge: You looked at your notes?
    * Yes.
-* J: If there is no object to D, you are free to refer to your notes.
+* Judge: If there is no object to D, you are free to refer to your notes.
-* D: No issue.
+* Defense: No issue.
-* J: Please tell us if you refer to your notes.
+* Judge: Please tell us if you refer to your notes.
-* P: What unit?
+* Prosecution: What unit?
  * Detective
 * What in June?
  *